 - Medical Treatment.
-No matter the race, religion, or age, seniors have the right to be an active part of their medical treatments and care plans.
+No matter the race, religion, age, seniors have the right to their medical treatment.

 - Responses to Reasonable Requests.
 When seniors ask a question or make a request, they should receive a swift response and know that their concerns are being heard.

 - Fresh Clothes and Bedsheets.
-Clothes and bedsheets should be clean and changed on a regular basis.
+Seniors clothes and bedsheets should be clean and changed on a regular basis.

 - Knowledge of Caretakers and Nurses.
 Seniors have the right to know who is taking care of them and what their specialty is.
 They can get this information upon request.

 Seniors’ rights have high standards to ensure they receive the quality care they need.
 When people violate these rights, they need to be held accountable for their actions.